rtejac/genvt_wlc_bench/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+-Please include a summary of the change and which issue is fixed.
+-Please also include relevant motivation and context.
+-List any dependencies that are required for this change.

-Fixes # (issue)
+Fixes # (RTC Task Number)

 ## Type of change